Money Isn’t Just About Money

 - Helps reduce financial stress by focusing on the present moment

-- Improves your ability to resist short-term temptations for long-term financial gain
+- Improves clients’ ability to resist short-term temptations for long-term financial gain

-- Enhances your capacity to fully appreciate your current financial situation
+- Enhances clients’ capacity to fully appreciate their current financial situation

 Gratitude: